 This course provides an overview of major issues and controversies in urban educational policy.
 Through a historical, sociological, and political analysis of educational problems, the course explores a variety of policy initiatives and reforms, including curriculum and learning standards, school choice, tuition vouchers, charter schools, privatization, and whole school reform.
 Through an analysis of case studies of urban Abbott districts in New Jersey, including the three state take over districts, Jersey City, Paterson, and Newark, this course provides prospective administrators with an understanding of the complexities of urban school reform and improvement.

-Urban Health Systems Specialization Courses (9 Credits)
+Urban Health Systems Specialization Courses (18 Credits: 9 Required as noted below and 9 Credits of Electives)